karlueki/FileProcessor/README.md

 Installation
 Clone the repository.
-Configure the API key in the app settings.
+Api Key is found on the app settings

 Authentication
 All endpoints in this controller require API key authentication.